We left several areas of the swamp untouched to observe and try to understand nature's strategies.

 The moisture is correct if a handful of compost, when squeezed, releases just a few drops of water.

-After the temperature rises to 55-65°C (130-160°F), wait three days and then turn over the compost for aeration and add (unchlorinated) water or.
+After the temperature rises to 55-65°C (130-160°F), wait three days and then turn over the compost for aeration and add (unchlorinated) water or compost tea.
 After the fifth turn and a cool-down period of a few weeks the compost is ready to use.

 The Mexican sunflower (Tithonia diversifolia) is one of the linchpins in the recovery of our initially abused and degraded soils.
 It fixes nitrogen from the air and draws phosphorus from the depths of the soil.